Expand

 As more fully discussed in TX 10.4, ASC 805-740-25-2 states that an acquirer should recognize and measure deferred tax assets and liabilities arising from the assets acquired and liabilities assumed in a business combination in accordance with ASC 740-10.
 Some business combination transactions, particularly taxable business combinations, can result in goodwill that is deductible for tax purposes (also referred to as “tax-deductible goodwill”).
 The amount assigned to goodwill for book and tax purposes could differ due to different valuation and allocation rules and differences in determining the amount of consideration transferred (e.g., different treatment of costs incurred for the transaction).

 ASC 740, Income taxes, describes the separation of goodwill into components at the acquisition date to assist in determining the appropriate deferred tax accounting.
-The first component (component 1) equals the lesser of (1) goodwill for financial reporting or (2) tax-deductible goodwill.
+The first component (component-1) equals the lesser of (1) goodwill for financial reporting or (2) tax-deductible goodwill.
 The second component (component-2) equals the remainder of each, that is, (1) the remainder, if any, of goodwill for financial reporting in excess of tax-deductible goodwill or (2) the remainder, if any, of tax-deductible goodwill in excess of the goodwill for financial reporting (ASC 805-740-25-8).
 See TX 10.8 for further guidance on separating goodwill into its two components.

 ASC 805 prescribes the recognition of a deferred tax asset resulting from an excess of tax-deductible goodwill over book goodwill.
 However, ASC 805 prohibits recognition of a deferred tax liability related to goodwill (or the portion thereof) for which amortization is not deductible for tax purposes (i.e., book goodwill in excess of tax-deductible goodwill).